Data discrepancies between Google Ads and Analytics

 - Comparing long date ranges may include periods during which your accounts were not linked.

-- Linking multiple AdWords accounts to the same Analytics view complicates the information in your reports.
+- Linking multiple Google Ads accounts to the same Analytics view complicates the information in your reports.

 - Filters may remove some of the data from your Analytics reports.
 Check that there are no filters editing your campaign destination URLs.

 - Google Ads data is imported into Analytics at the time you view your report, so data is current as of the most recent hour.

 Use the check list provided here to verify your configuration.
 See the rest of the article for further discussion of why data differences can occur.In this article: